-- 1. Please explain how the Comprehensive Corrections Plan, in coordination with the local practices, will impact the State Board Priorities, and ultimately offender success: All programs that we are requesting funding for are aimed at addressing the needs of sentenced felons and felony probation violators, both new sentence and technical.
-Our County is requesting additional funds to provide training to our staff, add trauma programming, and provide Thinking Matters in the jail in addition to in the community.
-These services will help to reduce not only the PCR for Livingston County but for the entire State. - 2.
-What steps will you take if you find that you are not meeting your objectives, or your strategies are not being implemented as planned?
+Please explain how the Comprehensive Corrections Plan, in coordination with the local practices, will impact the State Board Priorities, and ultimately offender success: All programs that we are requesting funding for are aimed at addressing the needs of sentenced felons and felony probation violators, both new sentence and technical.
+Our County is requesting funds to provide training to our staff, provide for administrative costs, and continue funding our existing programming.
+This programming will help to reduce not only the PCR for Livingston County but for the entire State.

+- 2. What steps will you take if you find that you are not meeting your objectives, or your strategies are not being implemented as planned?
 The Project Director will look at the process and work with the Community Corrections Coordinator and CCAB to re-assess our implementation and correct any issues we may have encountered.
-If needed, to reach out to our OCC Specialist with any questions or issues we may encounter. - 3.
+If needed, to reach out to our OCC Specialist with any questions or issues we may encounter - 3.
 Program eligibility overrides may be requested in writing to the assigned OCC Specialist.
 Please document any additional override procedures your CCAB has approved.
 N/A